Hawai‘i Safe Food Guide

 • Spend less time in transit

-• Have fewer preservatives
+• Require fewer preservatives

-• Support Hawai‘i growers
+• Support Hawaiʻi growers

 • Often taste better